 Few of us can say we’ve ever worked through a time like this.
 COVID-19 will have profound and lasting effects on all of us, and change the world of work forever.

-Not only will many employees be adapting to new ways of working, such as working from home indefinitely, they will also be dealing with unknowns, such as self-isolation, illness, school closures, or even heightened job uncertainty.
+Not only will many employees be adapting to new ways of working, such as working from home indefinitely, they will also be dealing with unknowns, such as self-isolation, illness, school closures, or even heightened job uncertainty – many of which impact their wellbeing.
 So, if there was ever a time to give and get regular employee feedback, it’s now.

 Employees clearly expect their employers to communicate clearly and take decisive action.
 How organisations behave now will make or break the trust their workers have in them for the long run.
 It may also determine how quickly they are able to bounce back after, when the world is through this, and out the other side.